 - Developing and publishing an action plan to illustrate how the strategy is adopted.

-- Acknowledgement by the European Commission: the right to use the HR Excellence in Research logo.
+- Following and initial assessment, acknowledgement by the European Commission and the right to use the HR Excellence in Research logo.

 Open and Transparent, Merit-based Recruitment (OTM-R)

 Open, transparent and merit-based recruitment (OTM-R) is an important component of the Human Resources Strategy for Researchers (HRS4R).
 OTM-R ensures that the best person for the job is recruited, guarantees equal opportunities and access for all, facilitates developing an international portfolio (cooperation, competition, mobility) and makes research careers more attractive.

 Using the OTM checklist as a self-assessment tool, we have assessed to which degree our current practices are OTM-compliant and identified where improvements could be made.

 - OTM Policy 2022-2024 - PDF (262 KB)

 - OTM Policy 2017 - PDF (366 KB)